opticyclic/npp-puppet-lint/README.txt

 1. Open your JavaScript file in Notepad++
 2. To JSLint your file select menu option
-   "Plugins - JSLint - JSLint Current File" or press shortcut key Ctrl+Shift+L.
+   "Plugins - JSLint - JSLint Current File" or press shortcut key Ctrl+Shift+F5.
 3. All errors (if such exists) that are found in your file will be displayed in list in dockable window at the bottom of Notepad++ main window; document is automatically scrolled at the position of the first found error.